Montesuma80/3cx-web-API/README.md

 ------------

-#### Supportet by v18 Alpha4
+#### Supportet by 18.0 (Build 912)

 ------------

 #### Requirements
-- Dot Net 5.0
+- Dot Net 6.0
-- 3CXPhoneSystem.ini (Debian User must fix the Path in the ini for the 3cxpscomcpp2.dll)
+- 3CXPhoneSystem.ini (Debian User must fix the Path in the ini for the 3cxpscomcpp2.dll ->  instanceBinPath = /usr/lib/3cxpbx)

 ------------